anuramesh1/ng18-housing-project/README.md

-# Angular Homes App - A sample web application that connects to the backend.
+# Angular Homes App - A simple web application that shows list of houses served via API.
 - Install Angular if you don't have it installed.
 This application is using Angular 18+ `npm install -g @angular/cli`